MrCelestis/sber-contest-2024/README.md

 App caches category metadata query and never re-runs it.

-Transaction queries are cached for 2 minutes by default, but modifying transaction list in any way will invalidate queries with intersecting intervals, thus executing them again.
+Transaction queries are cached using Least Recently Used cache, number of entries is configurable (defaults to 5).

-For category icons app relies on remote server to send proper cache headers to work correctly, there may be UI glitches if these headers are missing.
+Modifying transaction list in any way will invalidate queries with intersecting intervals, thus executing them again.

 ### SSR